dolphindb/release/1.01/README.md

 * Improved deserialization for 'delete' statements by removing the requirement that the 'where' clause of a 'delete' statement must be an expression object. (**1.01.2**)
 * Function `getSessionMemoryStat` can now output the IP address and port number of the client. (**1.01.2**)
 * Optimized the use of llvm, which significantly improved the performance of JIT. (**1.01.2**)
+* Improved function `loadText`.
+When importing a text file with only the header row and the schema is specified, an empty table is returned instead of throwing an exception. (**1.01.3**)
+* Improved the time-series aggregator for streaming data.
+If there are NULL values in the temporal column or if there are large gaps between two adjacent timestamps, the performance is not affected. (**1.01.3**)

 > Bug fix

 * Fixed the bug that certain invalid parameters for function `linprog` would cause system crash. (**1.01.2**)
 * Fixed the bug that causes system crash when user-defined functions call function `parseExpr`. (**1.01.2**)
+* Fixed a bug of function `loadText`: when format is specified for nanotimestamp data type, a parsing error will occur. (**1.01.3**)
+* Fixed the problem of duplicate key values when appending data to a keyed table. (**1.01.4**)
+* Fixed the problem that when applying function `iif` on SYMBOL columns in SQL statements, the server will crash. (**1.01.4**)
+* Fixed the problem that when a dimension table is deleted and then recreated, querying the table before the table is populated with data will throw an exception that the table does not exist. (**1.01.4**)
+* Fixed a bug: the system throws an exception about inconsistent column lengths when conducting aggregation on a SYMBOL column or a STRING column with a context by clause. (**1.01.4**)

 ## DolphinDB orca

 * Released [DolphinDB orca](https://github.com/dolphindb/Orca).
-It implements a pandas API on DolphinDB, enabling users to process and analyze massive amounts of data more conveniently and efficiently.
+It implements a pandas API on top of DolphinDB, enabling users to utilize DolphinDB to process and analyze massive amounts of data more conveniently and efficiently in pandas.
 * Released DolphinDB NumPy.
-DolphinDB NumPy functions can support orca objects more efficiently than NumPy functions. (**1.01.2**)
+DolphinDB NumPy functions can work with orca objects more efficiently than NumPy functions. (**1.01.2**)
 * Added function `read_shared_table` to read shared stream table in DolphinDB. (**1.01.2**)